Sean-G-Han/tp/docs/DeveloperGuide.md

 <puml src="diagrams/DeletePolicySequenceDiagram.puml" width="650" />

-As seen above, the `execute` method retrieves the `Policy` at the specified index and deletes it from the corresponding `Client` object.
+As seen above, the `execute` method retrieves the `Policy` from the client at the specified index and deletes it from the corresponding `Client` object.
 If the index is invalid, an error is thrown.

 ### Priority feature